Enhancing AI and Dynamical Subseasonal Forecasts with Probabilistic Bias Correction: Results

 \subsection{Correcting AI forecasts with PBC}

 PBC can also be used to improve the skill of AI models.
 For example, \cref{fig:pbc_ai_rpss}a shows the substantial skill gains obtained when PBC is applied to ECMWF's state-of-the-art subseasonal AI Forecasting System (AIFS-SUBS).
 The AIFS is a deep learning model that exhibits greater subseasonal skill than debiased ECMWF for the challenging task of precipitation forecasting and comparable skill for temperature and mean sea level pressure prediction \cite{schloer2026aifssubs}.
-Across the globe and the test year 2025, PBC consistently amplifies the AIFS-SUBS skill, tripling its positive skill for temperature in week 4 and precipitation in week 3 and doubling it for mean sea level pressure in week 4 (\cref{fig:pbc_ai_rpss}a).
+Across the globe and the 2025 test year, PBC consistently amplifies AIFS-SUBS skill, doubling its mean RPSS (0.03) across all variables and lead times.

 We also apply PBC to a hybrid (AI + dynamical) forecasting system, PoET.
 PoET takes as input a dynamical ensemble (in this case, ECMWF) and outputs a new ensemble with all members simultaneously corrected by a transformer embedded within a convolutional neural network \citep{benbouallegue2024improving}.
 PoET serves as challenging input for PBC as its ensemble has already been corrected by AI and is substantially more skillful than its raw ECMWF input.
-Moreover, PoET has been shown to outperform other statistical and AI-based post-processing techniques including the member-by-member model output statistics~\citep{van2015ensemble,vannitsem2020statistical}, ensemble model output statistics~\citep{gneiting2005calibrated}, LeNet neural network post-processing~\citep{li2022convolutional}, and pure transformer-based post-processing~\citep{finn2021self}.
-Nevertheless, PBC enhances PoET skill for every variable and lead time with RPSS gains of 70--96\% for precipitation, 15--24\% for mean sea level pressure, and 5--7\% for temperature in 2024 (\cref{fig:pbc_ai_rpss}b).
+Moreover, PoET has been shown to outperform other statistical and AI-based post-processing techniques including member-by-member model output statistics~\citep{van2015ensemble,vannitsem2020statistical}, ensemble model output statistics~\citep{gneiting2005calibrated}, LeNet neural network post-processing~\citep{li2022convolutional}, and pure transformer-based post-processing~\citep{finn2021self}.
+Nevertheless, PBC enhances PoET skill for every variable and lead time with RPSS gains of 68--98\% for precipitation (over baseline skills of 0.03--0.04), 15--23\% for mean sea level pressure (over baseline skills of 0.08--0.10), and 5--7\% for temperature (over baseline skills of 0.16--0.19) in 2024 (\cref{fig:pbc_ai_rpss}b).